 Good sleep is essential to your overall well-being, and there are ways to promote a healthier sleep-life balance.
 Here are some of our top tips to improve your sleep hygiene and get adequate sleep:

-- Set up a relaxing bedroom: The first step to great quality sleep is creating a relaxing bedroom space devoid of distractions.
+- Set up a relaxing bedroom: One of the best natural sleep aids is creating a relaxing bedroom space devoid of distractions.
 Take out that television set and plug your phone in a distant outlet, or tuck it into a nightstand drawer.
 Cover any distracting bright lights from alarm clocks, fans, or other electronic devices with light-blocking stickers.
 Make sure you invest in a quality mattress and mattress topper, so you look forward to getting ready for bed and going to sleep.

 - Know your sleep style: If you tend to get hot when you sleep, invest in a cooling copper mattress and bamboo sheets to help regulate your temperature better.
 Scratchy sheets or waking up sweaty can reduce your overall sleep duration and cause next-day grogginess.